 Back then, there was no separation between human-made medicine and herbalism as seen today – herbal medicines were pure energy medicine that brought balance to the body to promote self-healing.

-Likewise, in Eastern medical traditions, such as the Ayurveda and Traditional Chinese Medicine, herbs are known to possess the consciousness that, when in communion with diseased cells, are able to repair and restore the cell’s function and bring homeostasis to all the body’s processes.
+Likewise, in Eastern medical traditions, such as Ayurveda and Traditional Chinese Medicine, herbs are known to possess the consciousness that, when in communion with diseased cells, can repair and restore the cell’s function and bring homeostasis to all the body’s processes.

 Ayurveda uses herbs such as turmeric to strengthen the function of the liver detoxification pathways as well as the kidney detoxification pathways.

 Traditional Chinese Medicine likewise devotes enormous importance to the role of kidneys in the body – designating them as one of the most important organs and the root of life energy force that sustains our vitality and longevity.

 Native American tribes had a great affinity for utilizing the healing power of native herbs for treating disease.
 In the early 15th century, Spanish Franciscans noted that Native Americans had no name for man-made medicine because they considered plant medicines a gift from God.

 They observed the animals around them and how they treated their ailments by which plants they gravitated toward.
 Through experimentation, they were able to develop and cultivate specific plants as medicine.

 They would either ingest the plant extract, use it topically on the affected area, or smoke it from a pipe.
 Their philosophy was that every herb had a spirit – an essence – just as we have a personality; thus Native Americans could communicate with each plant’s spirit through prayer and meditation to determine which plants would provide the best treatment for their illness.